-Land at Chestnut Avenue in Midway, was transferred to a housing developer in return for the improvement to leisure and recreational in an adjacent area.
+Land at Chestnut Avenue in Midway, was transferred to a housing developer in return for the improvement to leisure and recreational facilities in an adjacent area.
 The provision of the new facilities recognises the value of the Council's land transferred for housing.

 The market value of the land was approximately £3/4m.
-Again, the land is being transferred in phases, with a further phase due to be completed in 2015/16.
-The remaining land is included in the Council's Balance Sheet at a market value of just over £1/2m (Note 15).
+This land has been transferred in phases, with all stages (except 1) having been completed in 2015/16 by the developer.
+The final phase is due to be completed in 2016/17, with the value of the land being £122,800.